hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 4.7.1 =
 * Fixed _load_textdomain_just_in_time notice with WordPress 6.7.
+* Some translations were empty with WordPress 6.5+.

 = 4.7.0 =
 * Added compatibility with WordPress Recovery Mode.